 Select it if you want Designer to set the image format to JPG or GIF automatically.
 If the image colors are less than 256 colors, Designer applies GIF; otherwise, it uses JPG.

 Select it if you want to convert the charts in GIF, which is a lossless compression technique and supports only 256 colors.
 GIF is better than JPG for images with only a few distinct colors, such as the line drawing objects, black and white images, and small text that is only a few pixels high.

 Select it if you want to convert the charts in JPG (JPEG), which is supported on the Web.
 JPG is a lossy compression technique that is designed to compress color and grayscale continuous-tone images.
 JPG images support 16 million colors and are best suited for photographs and complex graphics.
 The transparency property of the charts takes effect only in PNG format.

 Select it if you want to convert the charts in PNG, which provides a portable, legally unencumbered, well-compressed (effectively 100 percent lossless compression), and well-specified standard for lossless bitmapped image file.
 PNG supports indexed-color images of up to 256 colors and shows a more interchangeable, flexible, and robust function than GIF.

 - Auto Select

 - The Note tab includes important information about exporting to HTML.
-You are recommended to read the contents before you export your report to HTML.
-Note that Designer cannot export multimedia objects and drawing objects (except for straight lines and boxes) to HTML.
+You should read the contents before you export your report to HTML.
+Designer cannot export multimedia objects and drawing objects (except for straight lines and boxes) to HTML.

 - Select Finish to generate the HTML file.